BHFock/git-cl/README.md

 ## Usage

-Below are a few common tasks using `git cl`:
+Below are a few common tasks using `git cl`, a Git changelist management tool designed for structured commit workflows.

 ```bash
 # Create a changelist implicitly by adding files to it